uvjim/hass_hdhomerun/README.md

 #### Binary Sensors

 * Channel Scanning - denotes whether a channel scan is in progress
-  * percentage progress
+  * Percentage progress
 * Update available - denotes whether there is a firmware update available for the device _(only if using a HASS version below 2022.4)_

 #### Button

 * Channel Scan - instructs the device to carry out a channel scan using the selected source
 * Restart - allows restarting a device

 #### Select

 * Channel Sources - allows selecting the channel source to be used when carrying out a channel scan

 #### Sensors

 * Channel Count - the number of channels currently tuned on the device
 * Disabled Channels - the number of channels marked as disabled in the channel list
-  * list of channel names
+  * List of channel names
 * Favourite Channels - the number of channels marked as favorites in the channel list
-  * list of channel names
+  * List of channel names
 * Newest Version - the latest version of firmware available for the device _(only if using a HASS version below 2022.4)_
 * Tuner Count - the number of tuners the device has
 * Tuner X - where X is the tuner number (states can be: `Idle`, `In use`, `Scanning` or the channel being watched, using the specified format)
-  * virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP (as applicable)
+  * Virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP (as applicable)
 * Version - the current firmware version of the device _(only if using a HASS version below 2022.4)_